Deploying Dundas BI on AWS

 With this example, we are installing Dundas BI on an EC2 instance that already has SQL Server on it so we can fulfill the Dundas BI system requirements with no additional setup.
 However, there are other options for the Dundas BI application and warehouse databases on AWS:

-- Select an AMI that has a Windows OS along with SQL Server as detailed in this article.
+- Select an EC2 that has a Windows OS along with SQL Server as detailed in this article.

 - Install on an EC2 instance that has only a Windows operating system (with no SQL Server) and host the Dundas BI application and warehouse databases on Amazon Relational Database Service (RDS).